Frost (album)

-Frost is the second studio album by Norwegian heavy metal band Enslaved.
+Frost is the second studio album by Norwegian extreme metal band Enslaved.
 It was released in 1994, through Osmose Productions.

 This would be the last album to feature drummer Trym Torson before he joined Emperor.

 The band announced that they would play Frost in its entirety at the 2019 Decibel Metal & Beer Fest in Philadelphia, Pennsylvania.

 Layout

 The photo on the front cover was taken by Svein Grønvold and appeared in the book Jotunheimen, published by Gyldendal Forlag in 1991.

 Track listing

 Critical reception

 AllMusic called the album "an important release for the extreme music subgenre of Viking metal", and also a "sizeable creative leap" for the band.